Introduction

 Trade in food, feed and drink

-• The value of exports to the EU has increased by 4.6%.
+• The value of exports to the EU has decreased by 7.5%.

 Notes: